Acekorneya/Ark-Survival-Ascended-Server/README.md

 - `-shutdown [minutes] <instance_name|-all>`: Shuts down a specific server instance or all instances with an optional countdown in minutes.
 - `-update`: Checks for server files & Docker image updates (doesn't modify the script itself).
 - `-upgrade`: Upgrades POK-manager.sh script to the latest version (requires confirmation).
+- `-force-restore`: Forces restoration of POK-manager.sh from backup in case of update failure.
 - `-status <instance_name|-all>`: Shows the status of a specific server instance or all instances.
 - `-restart [minutes] <instance_name|-all>`: Restarts a specific server instance or all instances with an optional countdown in minutes.
 - `-saveworld <instance_name|-all>`: Saves the world of a specific server instance or all instances.